cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 3.6.8 (2018-10-15) =
+* Completed the list of Google Shopping fields available.
+Also changed the g:adwords_redirect field to g:ads_redirect

 = 3.6.7 (2018-10-10) =
 * Fixed a bug: When the Yoast SEO plugin was active and products were placed inside a category but no primary category was defined the plugin would not put the category in the product feed.
 This has now been fixed.